-Participants could also be excluded for analysis based on session-level errors, including: equipment error (e.g., no sound or visuals on the first pair of trials), experimenter error (e.g., an experimenter was unblinded in setups where infant looking was measured by live button press), or evidence of parent/outside interference noted by participating labs (e.g., talking or pointing by parents, construction noise, sibling pounding on door).
-XYZ (XYZ%) infants were dropped from analysis due to session-level errors (XYZ for equipment error, XYZ for experimenter error, XYZ for parental interference).
+After these exclusions were applied, participants could also be excluded for analysis based on session-level errors, including: equipment error (e.g., no sound or visuals on the first pair of trials), experimenter error (e.g., an experimenter was unblinded in setups where infant looking was measured by live button press), or evidence of consistent parent/outside interference noted by participating labs (e.g., talking or pointing by parents, construction noise, sibling pounding on door).
+78 (3.18%) infants for whom we had other reported data were dropped from analysis due to session-level error.
+This number is likely an underestimate, however.
+Many participating labs did not provide data for all children with session-level errors; in addition, session-level errors were not classified consistently across labs, so an accurate classification of the proportion of different types of errors was not possible.